top of page

-Our Interm Rabbi
+Our Interim Rabbi

 Rabbi Bonnie Margulis

 Welcome to Beth Hillel Temple!
 I am so pleased that your search into our congregation has brought you to this page.
-We are now a congregation of over 130 units, including families of all varieties, singles, and couples in all age groups.
+We are now a congregation of over 130 individuals, including families of all varieties, singles, and couples in all age groups.

-Welcome to Beth Hillel Temple!
-I am so pleased that your search into our congregation has brought you to this page.
 As Beth Hillel’s interim rabbi, I am excited to partner with the congregation in this year of transition, as the congregation prepares to welcome their new settled rabbi and looks forward to celebrating 100 years of Jewish life in Kenosha!
 This is a vibrant, warm, and inviting congregation of over 130 units, including families of all varieties, singles, and couples in all age groups.

 A proud member of the Union for Reform Judaism, we take seriously the URJ’s commitment to “audacious hospitality,” striving to be an inclusive congregation, welcoming interfaith families, Jews of all ethnic and racial backgrounds, gay, lesbian, trans, and gender fluid and non-conforming individuals.
 Beth Hillel Temple has become a regional draw that attracts folks from all around Southeastern Wisconsin and Lake County, Illinois.